Data-Driven Quickest Change Detection in (Hidden) Markov Models: Introduction

 \section{Introduction}

-Suppose we have a sequence of observations taken from a stochastic process.
-At some unknown time (change-point), an event occurs and causes a change in the data-generating distribution of the observations.
-The goal is to detect the change as quickly as possible subject to false alarm constraints.
-This problem is referred to as quickest change detection (QCD) and has been widely studied in the literature \cite{poor-hadj-qcd-book-2009,tartakovsky2014sequential,xie2021sequential,veeravalli2013quickest,basseville1993detection}.
-It finds a wide range of applications, e.g., fault detection in DC microgrids \cite{gajula2021quickest}, quality control in online manufacturing systems \cite{lai1995sequential} and spectrum monitoring in wireless communications \cite{lai2008cognitive}.
+In the problem of quickest change detection (QCD), sequential observations are generated from a stochastic process.
+At some unknown time (change-point), an event occurs and causes the data-generating distribution to undergo a change.
+The objective is to quickly detect the change, while controlling the false alarm rate.
+This QCD problem has been widely studied in the literature \cite{poor-hadj-qcd-book-2009,tartakovsky2014sequential,xie2021sequential,veeravalli2013quickest,basseville1993detection}.
+It models a wide range of applications, e.g., fault detection in DC microgrids \cite{gajula2021quickest}, quality control in online manufacturing systems \cite{lai1995sequential}, spectrum monitoring in wireless communications \cite{lai2008cognitive}, early detection of epidemics \cite{baron2004early} and signal processing in genetic area \cite{shen2012change}.

-Existing studies mostly focus on the setting where samples are independent and identically distributed (i.i.d.) before and after the change.
-But this i.i.d.\ assumption may be too restrictive in practice, e.g., in photovoltaic systems \cite{chen2016quickest}, samples are not independent over time.
-For the general non-i.i.d.\ setting, a generalized CuSum algorithm was developed in \cite{lai1998information} and was shown to be asymptotically optimal.
-The case when samples are generated according to a (hidden) Markov model has also been widely studied in the literature e.g., \cite{fuh2003sprt,fuh2004asymptotic,lai1995sequential,lai1998information,yakir1994optimal,polansky2007detecting,darkhovsky2011change,fuh2018asymptotic}.
-In these studies, it is usually assumed that the data generating distributions before and after the change are known exactly, and therefore those algorithms may not be applicable if such knowledge is unavailable.
-In this paper, we focus on the data-driven setting of QCD in Markov models.
-Specifically, the samples are generated according to a Markov model and at some unknown time, the transition kernel changes.
-Neither the pre- nor the post-change transition kernel is unknown.
-The goal is to detect this change as quickly as possible subject to false alarm constraints.
+Most existing studies investigate the setting where pre- and post-change samples are independent and identically distributed (i.i.d.), respectively.
+In \cite{pollak1985optimal,moustakides1986optimal,ritov1990decision}, the authors prove that the CuSum algorithm is optimal when the samples are i.i.d..
+However, the i.i.d.\ assumption may not hold in practice, e.g., in photovoltaic systems \cite{chen2016quickest}, samples are not independent over time.
+In \cite{lai1998information, tartakovsky2005general,baron2006asymptotic,tartakovsky2017asymptotic}, the general QCD problem for the non-i.i.d.\ setting is studied, where the approaches are model-based with known pre- and post-change distributions.
+In \cite{yakir1994optimal,polansky2007detecting,darkhovsky2011change}, the case where samples are generated from a Markov model is investigated.
+In these literature, both the pre- and post-change distributions are known exactly, and therefore those algorithms may not be applicable if such information is unavailable or the performance may degrade significantly if such information is inaccurate.
+In this paper, we first study QCD problem in Markov models under the data-driven setting, where neither the pre- nor the post-change transition kernel is known.
+We then focus on the more challenging hidden Markov models (HMMs), where the pre- and post-change transition kernels and emission probability distributions are unknown.